 This site presents John Hall's recent solo and collaborative projects including video, soundworks, performances and other visual art work.
 These have involved traditional musicians, schools, DJs, broadcasters, actors and national and regional archives in creative examinations of locality.

 This has led to a developing focus on arcane forms of expression and ritual celebration and their place within (rather than alongside) popular culture.
-John intends to pursue this interest independently and introduce these themes to collaborative work in 2019/20 .
+John is pursuing this interest independently and introduce these themes to collaborative work in 2019/20 .

 Elsewhere John's work continues to provide often overlapping spaces for individual and collaborative practice around community and locality through new partnerships with artists, schools, and community groups.